Anaibi/fontSizer/README.md

 issues:

-saves image url that is in input box!!
+**saves image url that is in input box!!
+FIXED
+*resize on drag fix css so it can get smaller as well